Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

-Suffering a stroke, whether major or minor, can be debilitating, and the recovery process can be long and arduous.
+Whether major or minor, a stroke can be debilitating, and the recovery process can be long and arduous.

 However, damage caused by a stroke is not always permanent, and recovery can be expedited by physical therapy after a stroke.